 Women are just as capable as men of being emotionally abusive.
 I’ve seen it many times.
 And I waited to see how Abigail responded to his accusations.

-In the last two minutes, Abigail was forthcoming about the behavior she needed to change in herself.
+In the last two minutes, Abigail was forthcoming about the behavior she needed to change.
 She agreed that at times, especially when she was clinically depressed, she was irritable and easily angered.
-She recognized that she could be harsh, in these dark times.
+She recognized that she could be harsh in these dark times.
 She appeared deeply ashamed of her emotional dysregulation.
 She promised to learn better ways of reacting.

 The couple had lost track of the topic of “Why Dave left,” as often happens in these fighting samples.

-I stopped the recording, and asked them if this was a good example of the way their disagreements went at home.
-Dave said no. Usually he never gets a chance to speak, because Abigail spends her time yelling at him.
+I stopped the recording and asked them if this was a good example of how their disagreements went at home.
+Dave said no. Usually, he never gets a chance to speak because Abigail spends her time yelling at him.
 Abigail said “no” as well.
 Most of the things Dave said to her, he had never told her before.
-But one thing was the same: they never reached any sort of resolution.
-She felt as if the tables get turned and her grievances become his grievances against her.
+But one thing was the same: they never reached any resolution.
+She felt as if the tables were turned, and her grievances became his grievances against her.
 She was visibly shaken.

 Dave looked satisfied that he had finally dished it back to her.